JachimmaChristian/Analyzing-Healthcare-Data-in-PowerBI/README.md

 3. Hospitals in New York City had the highest LOS and cost overall
 4. LOS was influenced by patient disposition to a skilled nursing home

-Final Dashboard: Conclusively, I put all the visual subsets of insights together into a report template and loaded the Healthstat branding into it.
+Final Dashboard: Conclusively, I put all the visual subsets of insights into a report template and loaded the Healthstat branding into it.
 I created a “Home” page and provided users with quick access to navigate between pages in the report.

-The HealthStat team now has a cohesive report that will enable their understanding of the key impacts on average LOS and cost for hospitals across the state of New York.

-This will inform them on where targeted quality improvements can be made to both improve the hospital's operational efficiency and patient experience.
+The HealthStat team now has a cohesive report that will enable their understanding of the key impacts on average LOS and cost for hospitals across New York.
+This will inform them of where targeted quality improvements can be made to improve both the hospital's operational efficiency and patient experience.